Peroneal Tendon Subluxation

 The Peroneus Tertius assists in dorsiflexion (lifting up the foot) and the Peroneus Longus in Plantar Flexion (pushing the foot down); both of these actions are necessary for cycling.
 If you try cycling, we recommend cycling at a steady rate, usually zone 2 heart rate, and for a maximum of 30 minutes.

 If you have no pain during the activity and no increased pain within 24 hours, it is okay to continue cycling.
 We recommend a static bike and using cleats to make it as stable as possible, which places less effort through the peroneal tendons.

 In our extensive clinical experience, we recommend that you do not stop running if you have Peroneal Tendonitis under the following circumstances:

 If you have pain that comes on and plateaus, it is okay to continue running.
-After the run, if the pain subsides within 24 hours then this is not categorized as an overload and you can continue to run at the same speed and intensity but we recommend taking 72 hours of rest between runs.
+After the run, if the pain subsides within 24 hours, then this is not categorised as an overload, and you can continue to run at the same speed and intensity.
+Wwe recommend taking 72 hours of rest between runs.

 If you have mild pain during a run and the pain continues for longer than 24 hours after your run, this is an overload of the tendon.
 In this instance, we recommend you rest until you are completely pain-free before running again.
 This run should be at a slower pace or over a shorter distance.

-In mild cases of Peroneal Tendonitis, you can ski with minimal to no pain as your foot is supported in a Ski Boot and there is minimal impact.
-In highly irritable cases, there may be some pain when skiing but this is unlikely to cause any long-term harm to the tendon.
+In highly irritable cases, there may be some pain when skiing, but this is unlikely to cause any long-term harm to the tendon.

 If you have mild symptoms of Peroneal Tendonitis but the long duration on your feet has the potential to make your symptoms worse.
 The action of a golf swing will not cause any harm but it is the time on your feet that can make Peroneal Tendonitis worse.